Our students' association is an organisation built around supporting students.

 The Students' Association provides specialist student services, representative councils and union buildings.

-The Students' Association supports more than 290 student societies and clubs, from the Aberdeen FC Supporters Club to the Harry Potter and Zoological Societies.
+The Students' Association supports more than 290 student-led societies and clubs, from the A Cappella and Business Societies, to the Yoga and Zoology Societies.

 It also promotes opportunities with local charities through its volunteering center.

 The Students' Association runs four student union buildings, which contain several bars, retail and catering outlets.

 Teviot Row House, opened in 1889, is the oldest purpose–built students’ union in the world and sits in the University’s Central Area next to the unique domed student venue, Potterrow.

 Recent multimillion-pound redevelopments include study, social, meeting and events spaces alongside retail, bar and catering outlets at King’s Buildings House.

 In addition, a world-class centre for student activities including dance studios, a multi-purpose performance space, TV and radio production studios and a cafe and bar at the iconic Pleasance complex.